jlabnotes/jlabnotes.github.io/_posts/2024-08-27-jql-search-jsm-queries.md

 `“Time to resolution” > remaining(“12h”)`

 *withinCalendarHours()* function returns all tickets where the SLA’s target is active according to its associated calendar.
-👉 For example: Return all tickets where the Premier Support SLA is within its calendar hours.
+Example: Return all tickets where the Premier Support SLA is within its calendar hours.
 `"Premier Support SLA" = withinCalendarHours()`

+## ACP-420 Examples

+`“Time to First Response” > elapsed(“2h”) AND “Time to First Response” = running()`
+This returns all tickets waiting for a first response for over two hours, and the SLA is still running.

+`Time to First Response” < elapsed(“2h”) AND “Time to First Response” = paused()`
+This returns all tickets waiting for a first response for less than two hours where the SLA has been paused.

+`“Time to First Response” > elapsed(“2h”) AND “Time to First Response” = breached()`
+This returns all tickets waiting for a first response for more than two hours where the SLA is breached.

+`“Time to First Response” < elapsed(“2h”) AND “Time to First Response” = running()`
+This returns all tickets waiting for a first response for less than two hours, where the SLA is still running.